-20.5 SSL
+20.5 TLS/SSL

-NOTE: You cannot use SSL when Hazelcast Encryption is enabled.
+NOTE: You cannot use TLS/SSL when Hazelcast Encryption is enabled.

-One of the offers of Hazelcast is the SSL (Secure Sockets Layer) protocol which you can use to establish an encrypted communication across your cluster.
+One of the offers of Hazelcast is the SSL (Secure Sockets Layer) protocol which you can use to establish an encrypted communication across your cluster with key stores and trust stores.
 Note that, if you are developing applications using Java 8, you will be using its successor TLS (Transport Layer Security).